quicwg/multipath/draft-ietf-quic-multipath.md

 as specified in {{QUIC-TRANSPORT}}.
 The new transport parameter is defined as follows:

-- name: enable_multipath (TBD - experiments use 0xbabf)
+- name: enable_multipath (current version uses 0x0f739bbc1b666d04)
 - value: 0 (default) for disabled.

 The valid options for the value field are listed in